pnp/sp-starter-kit/source/react-application-collab-footer/README.md

 This application customizer provides you the ability to include a footer designed for normal and group associated teams sites.
 The footer includes sets of links configured using the tenant wide deployment list at the app catalog.
 A second set of links are personalized links, unqiue to each user, stored within each user's user profile within a user profile property.
 If this property does not exist in the user profile service, this capability will be hidden.

-Personalized property capability only works in SharePoint Online as SP2019 does not have support for user profile property access using CSOM/REST.

 ![Collaboration Footer](../../assets/images/components/ext-collab-footer.gif)